 (7) Overview of corporate governance system and reasons for adopting the system

-To ensure its own medium- to long-term development, respond to the trust of all its stakeholders including its shareholders, and proceed with consistently increasing enterprise value, the azbil Group sets fortifying the underlying corporate governance as a management priority.
+To ensure its own medium- to long-term development, respond to the trust of all its stakeholders including its shareholders, and consistently increase enterprise value, the azbil Group sets fortifying underlying corporate governance as a management priority.
 Measures have included strengthening the supervisory and auditing functions of the Board of Directors, improving management transparency and soundness, and clarifying the structure of responsibility for the execution of duties.

-As a company with a three-committee board structure, three statutory committees – the Nomination Committee, Audit Committee, and Remuneration Committee – have been established, each consisting of a majority of independent outside directors and being chaired by an independent outside director.
-In addition, by substantially transferring business execution authority from the Board of Directors to corporate executives with clear legal responsibilities, we are clearly separating supervisory and execution functions to ensure a business execution system based on flexible and efficient decision making, while at the same time enhancing the objective supervision of management.
+As a company with a three-committee board structure, three statutory committees—the Nomination Committee, Audit Committee, and Remuneration Committee—have been established, each having a majority of independent outside directors and being chaired by an independent outside director.
+In addition, by substantially transferring business execution authority from the Board of Directors to corporate executives with clear legal responsibilities, we are clearly separating supervisory and execution functions to ensure a business execution system based on flexible and efficient decision-making, while at the same time enhancing the objective supervision of management.

-Furthermore, as a company with a three-committee board structure, to ensure the effectiveness of monitoring by the Board of Directors, we have established a forum for providing information to directors and exchanging opinions with corporate executives in the form of a Liaison Meeting for Directors and Corporate Executives, and in addition, opinion exchange meetings are held regularly among outside directors.
-At the same time, we are continuing our system for executive officers charged with business execution, aiming to enhance quality and speed of decision making.
+Furthermore, as a company with a three-committee board structure, to ensure the effectiveness of monitoring by the Board of Directors, we have established a forum for providing information to directors and exchanging opinions with corporate executives in the form of a Liaison Meeting for Directors and Corporate Executives, and in addition, opinion-exchange meetings are held regularly among outside directors.
+At the same time, we are continuing our system for executive officers charged with business execution, aiming to enhance the quality and speed of decision-making.

-The Board of Directors is convened monthly in principle, to discuss and consider legal issues, and other important managerial matters as the highest decision-making body for management and provide a major direction, and to exercise appropriate supervision over execution in order to reflect opinions of stakeholders.
-In business execution, the Management Meeting, which corporate executives and executive officers with titles attend, has been established to serve as an executive-level advisory body to assist president & Group CEO in making decisions, and are attended by the full-time Audit Committee member to ensure the effectiveness of monitoring.
-The Management Meeting is held twice a month in principle as part of ongoing initiatives to strengthen business operations through prompt decision making and strict execution.
+The Board of Directors is convened monthly in principle, to discuss and consider legal issues and other important managerial matters as the highest decision-making body for management, and to provide a major direction and exercise appropriate supervision over execution in order to reflect the opinions of stakeholders.
+In business execution, the Management Meeting, which corporate executives and executive officers with titles attend, has been established to serve as an executive-level advisory body to assist the president & Group CEO in making decisions; in attendance is the full-time Audit Committee member to ensure the effectiveness of monitoring.
+The Management Meeting is held twice a month in principle as part of ongoing initiatives to strengthen business operations through prompt decision-making and strict execution.

-As of June 25, 2024, the Company has appointed a total of 12 directors, including four (4) who have accumulated experience in the Company’s business, management and audits (Hirozumi Sone, Kiyohiro Yamamoto, Takayuki Yokota, and Hisaya Katsuta), as well as eight (8) who are independent outside directors and have independence, broad experience, a wealth of expertise and knowledge, and rich diversity in the form of nationality and gender (Waka Fujiso, Mitsuhiro Nagahama, Anne Ka Tse Hung, Fumitoshi Sato, Shigeaki Yoshikawa, Tomoyasu Miura, Sachiko Ichikawa and Hiroshi Yoshida).
-Independent outside directors have reached the majority of the Board of Directors.
-In addition to working diligently to contribute to enhancement of the Company’s enterprise value through appropriate oversight and advice during the decision-making process at Board of Directors meetings, these independent outside directors regularly exchange opinions with corporate executives through a Liaison Meeting for Directors and Corporate Executives and other opportunities.
+As of June 25, 2025, the Company has appointed a total of 10 directors, including three (3) who have accumulated experience in the Company’s business, management and audits (Kiyohiro Yamamoto, Takayuki Yokota, and Hisaya Katsuta), as well as seven (7) who are independent outside directors having independence, broad experience, a wealth of expertise and knowledge, and rich diversity, including that of nationality and gender (Mitsuhiro Nagahama, Anne Ka Tse Hung, Shigeaki Yoshikawa, Tomoyasu Miura, Sachiko Ichikawa, Hiroshi Yoshida and Satoko Nakatani).
+Independent outside directors now form the majority of the Board of Directors.
+In addition to working diligently to contribute to enhancement of the Company’s enterprise value through appropriate oversight and advice during the decision-making process at Board of Directors meetings, these independent outside directors regularly exchange opinions with corporate executives through the Liaison Meeting for Directors and Corporate Executives and other opportunities.

 (8) Status of Activities of the Board of Directors and each committee